jayloww/WIi_SlopNinja/README.md

-# Wii.JS
+# SlopSlayer

 A browser-based recreation of the Wii Menu, built as a Creative Coding project.
-Navigate the familiar channel grid, then launch **SLOP Slice** — a fruit-ninja-style game where you slice AI-generated images for points while avoiding real photos.
+Navigate the familiar channel grid, then launch **Slop Slayer** — a fruit-ninja-style game where you slice AI-generated images for points while avoiding real photos.
 You have three lives; difficulty ramps over time and the run ends when you run out.

 ## How to run